learn-co-curriculum/css-syntax-formats/README.md

 #### Embedded

-Embedded CSS is included typically wihtin the `<head>` section of an HTML document within `<style>` elements.
-This only affects the elements selected across the particular page that it is includded within.
+Embedded CSS is included typically within the `<head>` section of an HTML document within `<style>` elements.
+This only affects the elements selected across the particular page that it is included within.

 ```html
 <style>